Low-frequency Probes of the Persistent Radio Sources associated with Repeating FRBs: Data Reduction and Analysis

 Once the calibration is complete, the pipeline processes the target field, applying additional rounds of flagging using CASA tools such as {\it rflag} and {\it tfcrop} to clean up the data further.
 For self-calibration, we utilize an option called {\it dosubbandselfcal}, which splits the data into different spectral windows, improving the calibration accuracy.
 We divided the data into 8 to 16 spectral windows during self-calibration.
 This is followed by multiple rounds of self-calibration, with the dynamic range of the image carefully checked after each round to ensure progressive improvement.
 In cases where deconvolution errors appear in the image, manual masking is applied to mitigate these issues and enhance the final image quality.

 For FRB 20220912A, our flux calibration scans were not in a usable condition, so we used phase calibrator 2355+498 also as flux calibrator.
 To model 2355+498 we used measurements given in VLA calibrator list.
 This approach assumes that flux density is not varying which may not be true.
 Therefore, we have accounted for an error of up to 30\% on flux measurements.
+The final images of FRB~20220912A and FRB~20240619D are shown in Figure~\ref{fig:R117_Image}.
+The white circles in both the images are drawn at the locations of the respective FRBs.

-For FRB 20240114A, we conducted a deep search for a radio source by combining four epochs of data, totalling 10 hours of on-source time.
+For FRB 20240114A, we conducted a deep search for a radio source by combining four epochs of data, totalling 10 hours of on-source time at Band~4.
 After completing all rounds of self-calibration, we merged the datasets to enhance sensitivity.
 Deconvolution was performed on the combined dataset using both CASA’s {\it tclean} and WSClean \citep{Offringa_2014_wsclean} separately, with both algorithms yielding similar results in terms of the residual RMS.
+Figure~\ref{fig:R147_Image} shows the final images from both the bands, with a continuum source detected at 650\,MHz (Band~4) and a non-detection at 400\,MHz (Band~3).
 Additionally, we imaged two separate parts of Band 4 from the combined data to measure the flux density at two different subbands, each having a bandwidth of 100\,MHz.